Special offer

 • Duration at previous roles

-Once you review the resumes, contact the top candidates and shortlist them for the next phase of the hiring process.
-Cover letters can give you more information about the applicant’s confidence, personality, self-awareness and excitement to join your small business or startup.
+Once you review the resumes, you could contact the top candidates and shortlist them for the next phase of the hiring process.
+Cover letters may give you more information about the applicant’s confidence, personality, self-awareness, and excitement about joining your small business or startup.

-You can conduct a phone interview to discuss the role and make successful candidates understand your needs beyond the job description.
+You could also conduct a phone interview to discuss the role and further explain what you’re looking for in a successful candidate.

-Some applicants may understand the role and have an excellent resume, but cannot handle your business needs.
-Therefore, you can conduct a pre-employment test.
-The examinations you can set for your first employee may include:
+Some applicants may understand the role and have an excellent resume but not be able to handle your business needs.
+To assess this, you could conduct a pre-employment test.
+The examinations you set for your first employee may include the following, depending on the role:

 • Integrity test